-Carl Lewis has broken his silence on allegations that he was the beneficiary of a drugs cover-up, admitting he had tested positive for banned substances but claiming he was just one of “hundreds” of American athletes who were allowed to escape bans.
+Carl Lewis broke his silence on allegations that he was the beneficiary of a drugs cover-up, admitting he had tested positive for banned substances but claimed that he was just one of “hundreds” of American athletes who were allowed to escape bans.

-“There were hundreds of people getting off,” he was quoted as saying.
+“There were hundreds of people getting off,” he was quoted as saying in the Guardian at the time.
 “Everyone was treated the same.”

-Lewis has now acknowledged that he failed three tests during the 1988 US Olympic trials, which under international rules at the time should have prevented him from competing in the Seoul games two months later.
+The U.S. sprinter acknowledged at the time of the report that he failed three tests during the 1988 US Olympic trials, which under international rules at the time should have prevented him from competing in the Seoul games two months later.